From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Discussion

 Various experimental and computational strategies \cite{Chan2023,Huang2020,Chen2021} are used for the design procedure.
 One of the concepts is to identify the amino acid residues of the human ACE2 receptor, involved in binding (directly or indirectly) to receptor binding domain (RBD) of SARS-CoV2 spike protein and design the ACE2 receptor residues for better binding.
 In this context, we believe that our map can assist in predicting the viable residues, specifically those which make indirect contact that are difficult to identify by conventional methods.
-To be precise, we can investigate the residues which contribute to better binding through cliques, communities, and part of strong interface cluster (IF-Cluster).
-As an example, we examine the ACE2 receptor residues which have shown enhanced affinity upon mutation in Reference \cite{Arimori2022-ls}.
-In this study the authors have identified several residues as shown in Figure \ref{xx}.
+To be precise, we can investigate the ACE2 receptor residues which contribute to better binding through cliques, communities, and part of strong interface cluster (IF-Cluster).
+As an example, we examine the ACE2 receptor residues which have shown enhanced affinity upon mutations \cite{Arimori2022-ls}, which are presented on the ACE2 receptor-SARS-CoV2 interface complex in \ref{S4 Fig} Fig. Here we have indicated several of the mutations of ACE2 receptor on the IF-cluster of the complex on the Reference structure snapshot (Fig \ref{Fig 8}(a)).
+We notice a few interesting correlations of the affinity enhancement due to mutations in the ACE2 receptor, on our highly connected IF-Cluster.
+Specifically, the important residues of the first 2 helices of the ACE2 receptor prefer aromatic/planar/ sidechains[T27(W,Y,F,K); K31(N,M,F,W); E35(K,Q)] as seen in Fig \ref{Fig 10}.
+The residue T27 of the ACE2 receptor in this interface cluster is sandwiched between two aromatic residues (F456 and F489) of SARS-CoV2 and the stability around this region is enhanced by the replacement of T27 to aromatic residues.
+In fact, F456 and F489 of SARS-CoV2 are additionally connected to aromatic residues Y473 (of SARS-CoV2) and F28 (of ACE2 receptor) respectively.
+In addition, F28 is part of a community of two-3 residue cliques of ACE2 receptor and L79, the direct connection of the first clique shows enhanced binding when mutated to F and T and two residues in the second clique [F32, F72, Q76] are aromatic residues in the native sequence.
+Furthermore, the mutation M82 to Y enhances its interaction with F486, a residue part of the crucial loop (C480-C488) in SARS-CoV2.
+Similarly, the middle region of the interface network, containing K417 of SARS-CoV2 stabilizes by mutations of K31 of ACE2 receptor to aromatic residues (F,W).
+On the other hand, the aromatic residues (represented as (a) in Fig \ref{Fig 10}) such as F28, Y83, and Y41 in the IF-Cluster of the native ACE2 receptor have resisted any mutation for increased affinity towards the SARS-CoV2.
+Of course, some of the residues involved in charge neutrality and are part of cliques, represented as (+/-) and (clk) in Fig \ref{Fig 10} are also not mutated.